You are here:About>Sports>Golf> Golfers> Golfers - Women> Paula Creamer> Paula Creamer - Biography of Golfer Paula Creamer

 In fact, in 2003 Creamer was named AJGA Player of the Year.
 This followed by a year her membership on the U.S. Junior Solheim Cup team.

 Creamer's first significant notice among the greater golf world - outside of junior golf - started coming in 2004 when she was 17.
 That year she tied for 13th at the U.S. Women's Open.
-And, playing on a sponsors exemption, Creamer placed second at the LPGA Tour's ShopRite Classic, just one stroke behind winner Cristie Kerr.
+And, playing on a sponsor exemption, Creamer placed second at the LPGA Tour's ShopRite Classic, just one stroke behind winner Cristie Kerr.

 Creamer played 10 LPGA Tour tournaments as an amateur in 2003-04, and in five of them finished inside the Top 20.

-Ready to move up to the professional ranks, Creamer entered the LPGA's Q-School at the end of 2004, and won it by five shots.
+Ready to move up to the professional ranks, Creamer entered the LPGA's Q-School at the end of 2004 and won it by five shots.
 She turned pro and joined the tour ... but not before both Golfweek and Golf Digest had selected her as the top amateur of 2004.

 And her second victory that year was at the high-dollar Evian Masters in France.
 Later, she also won on the Japan LPGA tour.